46620/guides/docs/machine/linux/1gpu_pass.md

     # Start the DM*
     systemctl start sddm.service
     ```
-But wait... what's this elusive `kvm.conf` file I see?
-Well lemme tell you, it's a small dictonary of which PCI devices are what device, lemme show you:

-??? info "/etc/libvirt/hooks/kvm.conf"
-    ```
-    VIRSH_GPU_VIDEO=pci_0000_05_00_0
-    VIRSH_GPU_AUDIO=pci_0000_05_00_1
-    VIRSH_GPU_USB=pci_0000_05_00_2
-    VIRSH_GPU_SERIAL=pci_0000_05_00_3
-    ```
-That's right, the file's sole purpose is to be a dictionary for your PCI devices you got in [this step](1gpu_pass.md#enable-verify-iommu).

 Make sure that all the scripts are runable by doing `sudo chmod +x /path/to/each/script.sh` to all of the scripts.

-Once that's all done you can test them by running the start script, if you're screen goes black then boom it worked and you did it right.. now go hold the power button down to restart it so you can continue.
+Once that's all done you can test them by running the start script, if you're screen goes black then boom it worked and you did it right.
+Now go hold the power button down to restart it so you can continue.

 # Hijacking a GPU

 ## Patching the GPU
 >This step is not required for all GPUs.
-I'm covering it for NVIDIA cards just to make it easier if you actually need it.
+I'm covering it for most NVIDIA cards just to make it easier if you actually need it.

 First thing you're gonna wanna do is get the file you dumped in [this step](1gpu_pass.md#before-installing-linux) and put it somewhere you will remember.
 I put mine in a `vbios` folder in my `Documents` directory.